Costa Rica Cost of Living

 - There is a Value Added Tax (VAT) of 13% on nearly everything purchased and for services rendered.
 This includes food, vehicles, dining out, labor, etc. Until July 2019, this tax was only on goods purchased but was recently expanded to include labor such as attorney fees, car repair, home maintenance, cable TV, water, electricity, etc. Some food items that are considered a necessity, or are produced in Costa Rica, are exempt from the 13% tax.
 Examples of these are rice, beans, papayas, pineapple, coffee and local beer.

-- Gas is roughly $4 USD and diesel about $3 per gallon and is sold by the liter.
+- Gas is roughly $6 USD ( and diesel about $5 per gallon) and is sold by the liter.
+Prices have been driven up by the war in Ukraine.
 Below is a great link to get current gas and diesel prices.
 Use the pull down menus to select currency and liters versus gallons.
 Keep in mind that there are 3.785 liters per gallon.

 Current Gas Prices